mlibre/detect_linux_distro/README.md

 >note: probably it's work on all distribution, but i did not test.

 ## Donate
-My Coinbase Bitcoin Wallet Address:
+My Bitcoin Address:
-> 3ASnE6ZPk4tYWvEGzwFiMp8wiMtJ1UquAV
+> 3JfNjydkEgKGjsnrU1SoCCAv1q2yTuCoDY